Once you’ve been blogging a while, it’s easy to feel uninspired when it comes to writing new blog posts.

 Similar to a news-based blog post, the culturally-influenced blog post is all about incorporating national and international holidays, such as Christmas, Easter, Valentine’s Day and Thanksgiving.

-Therefore, it’s not necessarily going to be evergreen.
+As a result, it’s not necessarily going to be evergreen.

 Having said that, you could always create a specific culturally-influenced blog post, such as “Valentine’s Day Outfits” for your fashion blog, and then update it every year for your audience according to seasonal trends.